harrydlr/BUNGen/README.md

 size: 8).*

 The second caveat to the package is related to small network sizes ($N,M < 10$).
-To build an initially nested structure, the model relies on the unit ball equation (Eq.~\jbh{XX of the main text}), which is mapped onto the matrix's shape to decide which links exist and which do not.
+To build an initially nested structure, the model relies on the unit ball equation (Equation 1 of the main text), which is mapped onto the matrix's shape to decide which links exist and which do not.
-Such discretisation implies some loss: in Figure 6 (left), it is apparent that density behaves as expected only for sizes $N = M > 10$.
+Such discretisation implies some loss: in Figure **7** (left), it is apparent that density behaves as expected only for sizes $N = M > 10$.
-Another way of looking at this undesired effect is by plotting the expected (prescribed) density for a wide range of eccentricity values ($N/M$) with $M,N \in [4, 200]$; the blue dashed vertical line marks the $N=M$ situation).
+Another way of looking at this undesired effect is by plotting the expected (prescribed) density for a wide range of eccentricity values ($N/M$) with $M,N \in [4, 200]$; the blue dashed vertical line marks the $N=M$ situation.
-In Figure~\ref{fig:ecc} (right), we observe that the model can deliver the desired density (0.1 in this example) for rather stretched matrices, but fails as soon as $M < 10$ (vertical red line on the right).
+In Figure **7** (right), we observe that the model can deliver the desired density (0.1 in this example) for rather stretched matrices, but fails as soon as $M < 10$ (vertical red line on the right).
 In that region the density is clearly overestimated.
 Notably, for each eccentricity value in the x-axis we have built 20 different matrices, with varying $p$, $\mu$ and number of blocks.
 The green circles indicate the averages of the obtained densities.